milnak/scoop-bucket/README.md

 A better jsonpath would be `"jsonpath": "$..assets[?match(@.name,  \".*-win-x86-setup.exe\")].browser_download_url"` but [scoop doesn't seem to support JSONPath matching](https://github.com/ScoopInstaller/Scoop/issues/6266).

-### insideclipboard

-Similar to nirsoft/insideclipboard, but this persists configuration.

 ### jjazzlab

 Version is 4.1.0, but download path is "/4.1.0/JJazzLab-4.1.0a-win64-setup.exe".
 Use api.github to get browser_download_url with a regex to match version ("4.1.0") and build ("4.1.0a").